-4. Documentation
+3. Documentation

-Additional information is available on the CISE web site (http://emsa.europa.eu/cise-documentation/) or in the CISE collaborative site (MS Teams).
+Additional information is available on the CISE web site (https://emsa.europa.eu/we-do/surveillance/cise.html) and in the Welcome Package for CISE Stakeholders (CISE collaborative site, MS Teams).

 The CISE stakeholders can ask for support on the available documentation at any time by sending an email to mss@emsa.europa.eu